 If you have graduated from the body-count-is-everything mentality and are ready for a truly quality stillwater fishing experience, we would love to accommodate you and broaden your horizons.

 During the fall and winter months we also offer drift trips on the Lower Owens River.
-Drifting can give access to large sections of the river that are unaccessible by any other means.
+Drifting can give access to large sections of the river that are inaccessible by any other means.
 The Bishop area being at only half the altitude as Mammoth Lakes is very warm in winter and even provides excellent dry fly hatches midday as well as nymphing and streamer fishing all day.

-It can be 26 degress in Mammoth with the snow blowing sideways and on the Lower "O" it is short-sleeves weather.
+It can be 26 degrees in Mammoth with the snow blowing sideways and on the Lower "O" it is short-sleeves weather.
 Don't forget to throw your fly rod in with your skis and snowboards the next time your up during the winter months.

 If you can sit and use your upper body, you are not disabled when it comes to still water fly fishing.
 We teach and guide our disabled clients to catch Crowley Lake's trophy trout on a fly rod.
 Crowley Lake, located just 10 minutes south of Mammoth Lakes, is a world-class still water fishery with Rainbow, Brown and Cutthroat Trout from 12 to 27 inches.